 In Birmingham, the two Designated Medical Officers (DMOs) are Dr Orlaith Byrne and Dr Manjeet Raina, who share the DMO role alongside their work as Consultant Community Paediatricians in Birmingham Community Healthcare NHS Trust.
 Ali Beard brings her clinical background in speech and language therapy and works full time in the role of Designated Clinical Officer (DCO) within the CCG.

 The Birmingham DMO/DCO team act as a link into the range of health providers in the city: Birmingham Community Healthcare NHS Foundation Trust, Forward Thinking Birmingham, Birmingham Women’s and Children’s Hospital as well as local GPs and the acute hospitals.

-In Solihull, Maria Kidd works part time as Designated Clinical Officer (DMO) for SEND, combining this with her role as Clinical Lead for Children and Young People’s Continuing Care across the Birmingham and Solihull footprint.
-Maria brings her experience of commissioning in both health and local authority and has a clinical background in health visiting.
+In Solihull, Maria Kidd works part time as Designated Clinical Officer (DCO) for SEND, Maria brings her experience of commissioning in both health and local authority and has a clinical background in health visiting.
 Dr Renu Jainer, Consultant Community Paediatrician for University Hospital Birmingham NHS Foundation Trust is the interim DMO.